Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9D

 Memory Aid

-Real-World Application
+Real-World Example

 You're building a two-element Yagi.
 You can use either a reflector (behind) or a director (in front).
 You choose a reflector because it gives you more forward gain - maybe 5-6 dB compared to 3-4 dB with a director.
 The reflector creates better forward concentration of power, making it the better choice for a simple two-element design.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Yagi antenna, Reflector vs director, Two-element Yagi, Gain
+Yagi antenna Reflector vs director Two-element Yagi Gain

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9D topic.